Mindset of Success

 According to Dean, it boils down to your willingness to learn from two things: your mistakes and your work ethic.

 Losing is tough.
-Everyone in life has had a defeat, but a champion’s mindset is taking that loss and turning into something beneficial by teaching yourself a lesson.
-Learning from your mistakes is a powerful tool, yet I feel it is so underutilized.
+Everyone in life has had a defeat but a champion’s mindset is taking that loss and turning it into something beneficial by reaching yourself a lesson.
+Learning from your mistakes is a powerful but underutilized tool.

-People go through the day making the same mistakes over and over without ever learning from them and choosing better.
+People go through the day making the same mistakes over and over without ever learning from them and making better choices.
 This applies to the office as well as the gym.
-Yes, it may be hard to learn from the defeat, and yes, it may be humbling, but learning from it will set you apart from the rest of the pack and make you one of the elite in whatever you are working on.
+Yes, it may be hard to learn from defeat.
+Yes, it may be humbling but learning from it will set you apart from the rest of the pack.

-This brings us to the topic of work ethic.
 Work ethic is the principle that hard work is intrinsically virtuous or worthy of reward.
-Having a powerful work ethic sets you a part from the average.
+Having a powerful work ethic sets you apart from the average.

 True strength is being able to push through those dark moments and make yourself better every chance you can.
 Everyone has an opportunity to be a champion in some way.

-Exploit that opportunity and be a better person for your team, husband, wife, girlfriend or boyfriend.
-But, most importantly, do it for yourself!
+Exploit that opportunity and be a better person for it.
+Do it for your team, your job, your family – do it for yourself!